MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-go.md

     sudo mv go /usr/local
     ```

 2. Set up the Go environment on your VM.
-Still connected to your VM in your SSH session, enter the following commands:
+While you're still connected to your VM in your SSH session, enter the following commands:

     ```bash
     export GOROOT=/usr/local/go